nobleans-playground/coding-challenge-racer/README.md

 ### Updating your local repository with the newest changes

 Over the course of the challenge your local repository might be out-of-date with all the other bots.
-To update the environent you can run the following two commands from the root folder.****
+To update the environment you can run the following two commands from the root folder.****

 ```sh
 # Pull the latest game-code